-Despite this fact, the US is currently facing a shortage of RNs—and this shortage is expected to increase in coming years as a greater proportion of our population ages and seeks medical care.
+Despite this fact, the US is currently facing a shortage of registered nurses (RNs)—and this shortage is expected to increase in the coming years as a greater proportion of our population ages and seeks medical care.

 This is good news for anyone who has considered a career as a registered nurse.
 Increased demand has translated into high levels of job security and competitive wages.
 These benefits, paired with a desire to make a difference for patients, is what inspires many to start the journey toward becoming a nurse.

 That being said, all states will require aspiring RNs to complete the following requirements:

 “I chose to earn my BSN, which takes four years,” says ChiChi Akanegbu, who completed her Bachelor of Science in Nursing at Regis College as a part of the Class of 2020.
 “After that, I needed to take my board exams, which added a bit of time.”

-In selecting a program to enroll in, Akanegbu recommends students find a program that offers a curriculum specifically designed to help them pass the NCLEX.
+When selecting a program to enroll in, Akanegbu recommends students find a program that offers a curriculum specifically designed to help them pass the NCLEX.

 “Out of everything, I would have to say the most challenging part of becoming an RN was the NCLEX,” she says.
 “High-quality programs understand the importance of this exam and use that understanding to shape their curriculum so that graduates will be prepared to take and pass the exam.”